screetsec/TheFatRat/README.md

 #TheFatRat ( Unit for bypass av )
-Will be update add backdoor using powershell combine with unicorn
+Will be update , watch this tool dude ::)

 ##update 1.2 : Xenogenesis